LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/spring/spring-mvc.md

 ### `@RestController`
 Commonly, Spring Web Controllers implement a REST API, thus serving JSON, XML or custom MediaType content.
-As such, the `@RestController` annotation is a convenience stereotype annotation which combines the features of `@RequestMapping` with the `@ResponseBody` annotations.
+As such, the `@RestController` annotation is a convenience stereotype annotation which combines the features of `@Controller` with the `@ResponseBody` annotations.
 This allows the use of HTTP method specific Mapping annotations which automatically produce an XML, JSON or other response.

 CONTROLLER:
 ```